HowToSD/cremage/docs/installation_guide/installation_guide_linux.md

     conda install xformers -c xformers
     ```

+    If this command fails, you may need to try:

+    ```
+    pip3 install -U xformers --index-url https://download.pytorch.org/whl/cu121
+    ```
+    For more information, refer to https://github.com/facebookresearch/xformers.

 5. Install GTK

     Cremage uses PyGObject/GTK3 for UI.
 Follow the installation instructions at https://gnome.pages.gitlab.gnome.org/pygobject/getting_started.html to set up on your platform.